marklogic-community/pipes/_pages/how-to-use.md

 ![](../images/how-to-use/connect-envelope.gif)

 <a name="entity-blocks"></a>
-### Create Entity blocks
+### Entity block

 The data model is defined by the entities and their relationships we created in the QuickStart UI.
-Let's create blocks that represent the DHF Entities in Pipes.
+An Entity block represents the DHF Entities in Pipes.
+Let's create it:

 - In the upper-left corner, click on the "Setting and Block Creation button"
 - Click on the "ENTITY BLOCKS" tab